| Status | Draft for internal review |

 This document uses MUST/SHOULD/MAY as defined in RFC 2119.
 Parameters marked governance‑tunable can be changed by on‑chain governance (see §11).1.
 Accounts, Addresses, and Keys

+1.1 Signatures.
+External accounts MUST use secp256k1 (ECDSA) with chain‑id separation.
+1.2 Actor address derivation (CREATE2‑style).
 New actor addresses MUST be:addr = last_20_bytes(keccak256(creator || salt || code_hash)) where code_hash = keccak256(python_source_bytes).

 python_source_bytes MUST be canonicalized as UTF‑8, NFC‑normalized, LF line endings, and no BOM.
 The canonical bytes are what are hashed and stored.

-1.3.
-System address space
+1.3 System address space.

-The range 0x0000…0100 is reserved for system actors and precompiles (see §10).2.
-Transaction Types & Encoding
+The range 0x0000…0100 is reserved for system actors and precompiles (see §9 for the normative allocation table of low-order system actors).

-Let bc, bb be the block basefees for cycles/cells.
-Fees are:fee = cycles_used * (bc + min(tip_per_cycle, max_fee_per_cycle - bc)) + cells_used * (bb + min(tip_per_cell, max_fee_per_cell - bb)).
+fee = cycles_used * (bc + min(max_priority_fee_per_cycle, max_fee_per_cycle - bc)) + cells_used * (bb + min(max_priority_fee_per_cell, max_fee_per_cell - bb)).

 Unused limits MUST be refunded at the user’s max_fee_* rates.